Menu

 The European Commission faces a potential setback.
 Should the European Court of Justice (ECJ) find Malta's program in line with EU laws, it would open the door for states to potentially (re)introduce Golden Visas that grant citizenship through investment.
 Nonetheless, it appears improbable that member states would welcome EU oversight on their citizenship policies, even under the guise of enhancing border security.
 Similarly, amending the treaty to restrict the free movement associated with Golden Visas seems unlikely.

 The focus of the European Commission remains on the few member states still offering Golden Visas.
 Presently, only three countries—Malta, Cyprus, and Bulgaria—grant European citizenship through investment.
 Bulgaria recently became a partial member of the Schengen Area on March 31, 2024, along with Romania.
 Cyprus, embroiled in several scandals, contemplated discontinuing its golden passport program in 2020.
-Initiated in 2013, the Cypriot scheme attracted approximately 4,000 affluent foreigners, generating over 8 million euros in revenue.
+Initiated in 2013, the Cypriot scheme attracted approximately 4,000 affluent foreigners, generating over 8 billion euros in revenue.
 This influx of foreign capital was a strategy to mitigate the impacts of a financial crisis.
 Nonetheless, Brussels identified numerous irregularities and suspected corruption within the program.

 Golden passport in the EU: A turning tide?